vuejs/awesome-vue/README.md

 - [activity-automation](https://github.com/mubaidr/activity-automation) - Manage daily activities and get reports on timely basis.
 - [jsettlers-web](https://github.com/generateui/jsettlers-web) Popular German board game to build hexes, settlements, cities, roads with earned resources
 - [Tamiat CMS](https://github.com/tamiat/tamiat) - Tamiat is a front-end focused CMS, uses Vue.JS as the frontend and integrates with Firebase for the backend functionality.
+- [vuegg](https://github.com/vuegg/vuegg) - vue GUI generator: Create mockups and code in one go!
+It leverages the creation of pages, components and styles with its visual editor.
+Generate all scaffolding code for your next vuejs project.

 ### Commercial Products